dineshkummarc/metrocat.org/_posts/2006-01-09-no-cure-for-colic.markdown

 ###THE COMFORT CURES###

-Boob Juice- Molly loves breastfeeding, and we both love to cuddle.
+Boob Juice -- Molly loves breastfeeding, and we both love to cuddle.
 However, it does seem counterproductive to feed her more if it bothers her tummy.
 Still working this out.

-Upper Lip Tickle- Doesn't stop the screaming completely, but distracts her.
+Upper Lip Tickle -- Doesn't stop the screaming completely, but distracts her.
 If she is only mildly annoyed, putting her on the breast or inserting a "binky" seems to do the trick.

-Binky- The Nuk pacifier is a nice little distraction.
+Binky -- The Nuk pacifier is a nice little distraction.
 Molly isn't addicted to her chew toy, and it spares my nipple.
 Just tried a new pacifier called a Soothie which is closer in shape to a nipple.
 Works well, but is a little heavy for Molly to hold in her mouth for an extended period of time.
 I would like to not use this tool more than is necessary.

 Bouncing- Again, a good distraction, but not a solution.

 Treadmill- Moving Molly's legs distracts her, and provides muscle-building exercise.
 Sometimes she also farts.

-Playmat- Only works when Molly isn't in much discomfort and can be distracted.
+Playmat -- Only works when Molly isn't in much discomfort and can be distracted.
 I think she will enjoy this more when/if the colic actually passes.

-Apartment Tour- The combination of burping and walking goes a long way.
+Apartment Tour -- The combination of burping and walking goes a long way.
 Also nice to travel to other parts of the apartment where the screams can echo better for the neighbors to hear.
 Taking the show outside results in the Town Tour.
 Usually, I am too embarrassed to take her outside much.
 That, and it has been too cold recently.

-Rocking- Same principle as the apartment tour.
+Rocking -- Same principle as the apartment tour.
 Works much better when Molly and I are too tired to walk around.

-Rolling- The stroller and the car put Molly out like a light.
+Rolling -- The stroller and the car put Molly out like a light.
 She is a also a big fan of the car seat in general, once she is strapped in.

-Swing- Our Fisher Price Power Plus Swing, which plugs in the wall (Yay!
+Swing -- Our Fisher Price Power Plus Swing, which plugs in the wall (Yay!
 No need for batteries) should arrive by Friday.
 We'll see how well this works, especially during Mommy and Daddy's mealtimes.

-Massage- Sometimes very effective, sometimes just annoying.
+Massage -- Sometimes very effective, sometimes just annoying.
 I hope that this will soothe her more when the worst is over, but now it is effective to just try and calm us all down.

 ###CONCLUSION###